belovedpearl/Currency_Converter/README.md

 ![Choice](assets/images/choice.webp)

+#### Currency performance
+Users can view the performance data of a currency with respect to another over a period of 8 days.

 ---

 ## Future Features

 ---
- * Add visuals and graphs to show a reflection of performance of different currency overtime this is to properly aid business analyse currency flunctuations.
+ * Add visuals and graphs to show a reflection of performance of different currency overtime, this is to properly aid business analyse currency flunctuations and make decisions.

+ * Improve the performance of the application by updating the API version or changing the API used to have access to more data to reference and display.

- * Add a finanvial forecast feature to futher aid business decisions.
+ * Add a financial forecast feature to futher aid business decisions.

  * Add more display feature to improve user experience.